Ruhan2707/chai-aur-javascript/README.md

 ## Lecture 5: Datatypes

-- Prefer to practice on keyboard rather then taking notes on paper, write notes here itself so to remember
+- Prefer to practice on keyboard rather then taking notes on paper, write notes here itself to remember
 - **"use strict"** if we use above 2 words, it means it is newer version of javascript
-- alert("hello") if we run the code, it ll given an error saying node is not defined, as js engine is hidden in browser ➜ it means, to run alert() has different way ti run it.
+- alert("hello") if we run the code, it will given an error saying node is not defined, as js engine is hidden in browser ➜ it means, to run alert() has different way ti run it.
-- In coding readability is very important ans it should be future proof For documentation prfer mdn (mozilla documentation)
+- In coding readability is very important ans it should be future proof For documentation prefer mdn (mozilla documentation)
 - Original documenataion would be find in tc39.es
 - ECMA Script is the standard way of writing javscript
 - **For Example:**  if we write loop, then we should write in this way etc